adityamishra00/portfolio/README.md

 # portfolio
-i  portfolio is created using HTML, CSS and javascript
+This  portfolio is created using HTML, CSS and javascript.